kkoomen/uva-ahs-lesrooster/README.md

 ```
 .
 ├── main.py     # main file to be run
-├── assets          # contains all csv files
+├── data        # contains all data files
-├── entities        # contains all entity classes
+├── code        # the main codebase
-├── out             # any generated output file will be put here
+└── out         # any generated output file will be put here
-└── utils           # utility functions, like constansts and helper functions
 ```

 # Tests